 - Take prescribed daily eye drops for high eye pressure

 Visit an eye doctor right away if you experience vision changes or other symptoms of glaucoma, including:

 - Sudden vision loss

 - Blindspots in your peripheral (side) or central

 Routine eye exams are essential if you are at high risk of developing glaucoma.

 A licensed ophthalmologist can diagnose open-angle glaucoma during a comprehensive eye exam.
-During the exam, the eye doctor will measure intraocular pressure using a tonometry test or a “eye puff” test.
+During the exam, the eye doctor will measure IOP using a tonometry test or an “eye puff” test.

 Other eye tests that can help diagnose or monitor glaucoma include:

-The first goal of treating open-angle glaucoma is reducing intraocular pressure to minimize optic nerve damage.
+The first goal of treating open-angle glaucoma is reducing IOP to minimize optic nerve damage.
 Treatment options include medication, laser therapy, and surgery.

 Medicated eye drops can control eye pressure.
 You will most likely need to administer daily eye drops for the rest of your life.
 In some cases, laser or surgery can reduce the need for drops.